 Why Visit The Pantanal?

 Step inside a living fairytale with a Pantanal vacation, and visit a land of exceptional biodiversity where all colors and sounds compete for attention.
 Stretching across the Brazilian states of Mato Grosso and Mato Grosso do Sul, the Pantanal is the world’s largest wetland – ten times the scale of Florida’s Everglades – and home to record-breaking gatherings of mammals, birds and reptiles and a huge variety of activities for lovers of nature and the outdoors.

 With the highest concentration of crocodilians and jaguars in the world, over 650 bird species (including iconic jabiru, huge hyacinth macaws and the endangered chestnut-bellied guan), and giant otters, anteaters, anaconda, tapir and maned wolves, Pantanal tours offer world-class wildlife and birdwatching.
 Take the wildlife holiday of a lifetime and explore a shimmering waterworld of superlative species from the comforts of a unique flotel or expedition vessel, or stay in a remote fazenda (ranch) for a true taste of Pantaneiro culture.
 Be sure to delve into the nearby crystalline waters of Bonito, a living aquarium that shouldn’t be missed.

 Pantanal Tour Packages

 Our custom Pantanal tours have been carefully crafted with enriching private excursions and thoughtful routes honed with years of in-destination experience.
 Browse our best-selling Pantanal vacation packages below and begin an unforgettable journey tailored uniquely to you.

 Alternatively base your exploration from the luxurious comforts of a picturesque Pantanal pousada or rustic ranch retreat.
-Composed exclusively of the finest boutique lodges and boats in the Pantanal, our curated accommodation collection has been inspected first-hand by our local destination specialists to satisfy our strict criteria for authenticity, individuality and the highest of hospitality standards.
+Composed exclusively of the finest eco lodges in the Pantanal, our curated accommodation collection has been inspected first-hand by our local destination specialists to satisfy our strict criteria for authenticity, individuality and the highest of hospitality standards.

 Want to know more about how to visit the Pantanal?
 Our destination specialists have compiled the definitive Pantanal travel guide to help you plan your Pantanal trip.
 Find out when and where to go, what to see and do, where to eat and sleep, and more below.